The Agency has developed a tool to optimise food safety

 Now that the proposed methodology has been successfully tested, the Agency recommends:

-- Carrying out additional work on structuring, integrating and building a permanent database, and then updating it.
+- carrying out additional work on structuring, integrating and building a permanent database, and then updating it.
 This should be done with a view to ensuring the long-term future, in the planning of the Agency's work and in national and international partnerships;

-- Applying the methodology to all hazards and food-hazard pairs;
+- applying the methodology to all hazards and food-hazard pairs;

-- Assisting risk managers, to facilitate the tool's adoption and proper use, in particular for the part corresponding to the weighting of the ranking criteria;
+- assisting risk managers, to facilitate the tool's adoption and proper use, in particular for the part corresponding to the weighting of the ranking criteria;

-- Obtaining data on identification, characterisation and exposure to emerging hazards, which cannot at this stage be ranked;
+- obtaining data on identification, characterisation and exposure to emerging hazards, which cannot at this stage be ranked;

-- Besides the health ranking criteria, developing economic (cost of the disease) and societal criteria (media attention related to a hazard or a food-hazard pair, for example), in order to provide managers with greater insights for their decision-making.
+- besides the health ranking criteria, developing economic (cost of the disease) and societal criteria (media attention related to a hazard or a food-hazard pair, for example), in order to provide managers with greater insights for their decision-making.

 This formal request formed the third phase of the requests to which the Agency has been responding following the work of the Interministerial Committee for the modernisation of public administration (CIMAP) on food safety.
-Two opinions were issued in 2017 and 2018 on source attribution for foodborne infectious diseases (in French).
-A third opinion, published in 2019, looked at optimising the monitoring of chemical contamination of food (in French).
+Two opinions were issued in 2017 and 2018 on source attribution for foodborne infectious diseases (PDF) (in French).
+A third opinion, published in 2019, looked at optimising the monitoring of chemical contamination of food (PDF) (in French).